Syncano/website/pages/blog/2014-12-23-flask-databases-sqlalchemy/index.md

             return '<AccountHolder %r>' % self.username
 ```

-<p>First, we create our DB object by instantiating a SQLAlchemy object from our '<em>app</em>'.
+First, we create our DB object by instantiating a SQLAlchemy object from our '_app_'.
 Then we make use of the premade Model class that SQLAlchemy comes with.
 Within our AccountHolder class we just do some initialization and that's it.
-As a cannonical example, lets look at the following code:</p>
+As a cannonical example, lets look at the following code:

 ```javascript
 email = db.Column(db.String(120))
 ```

-<p>'<em>db</em>' has a Column object and a number of associated database primitive datatype objects – in this example, a String class.</p>
+'_db_' has a Column object and a number of associated database primitive datatype objects – in this example, a String class.

-<p>In plain English: "Create a database column called email that is of type string and has a maximum of 120 characters."</p>
+In plain English: "Create a database column called email that is of type string and has a maximum of 120 characters."

-<p>This is similar to having to do some static typing and should be familiar to folks coming from Java or C++.
+This is similar to having to do some static typing and should be familiar to folks coming from Java or C++.
 For those of you who only know dynamically typed languages, the computer operates on a set of primitive datatypes – namely, characters and numbers.
-In python, for instance, when we write the following line of code:</p>
+In python, for instance, when we write the following line of code:

 ```javascript
 x = "Hello"
 ```

-<p>We are really doing:</p>
+We are really doing:

 ```javascript
 String x = String("Hello")
 ```

-<p>These String keywords are implicit in any dynamically typed language.
+These String keywords are implicit in any dynamically typed language.
 Which is pretty awesome – but comes with a cost.
-If you know the primitive types you're supposed to be working with, the computer can apply different optimizations to make your code run much faster.</p>
+If you know the primitive types you're supposed to be working with, the computer can apply different optimizations to make your code run much faster.

-<p>We could do the same thing for integers as follows:</p>
+We could do the same thing for integers as follows:

 ```javascript
 x = 0
 ```

-<p>is really:</p>
+is really:

 ```javascript
 Integer x = Integer(0)
 ```

-<p>And so on.</p>
+And so on.

-<h3>looking at the '<em>__init__</em>' function:</h3>
+### looking at the '___init___' function:

-<p>The '<em>__init__</em>' function is a general idea from object oriented programming in Python.
+The '___init___' function is a general idea from object oriented programming in Python.
 It stands for "initialize" and is used to initialize a class with specific values.
 You need not have passed in the values as we did above.
-If you wanted to, you could write a class as so:</p>
+If you wanted to, you could write a class as so:

 ```javascript